-Default SSL configurations by Web servers are often not state-of-the-art, and require fine-tuning for an optimal performance and security experience.
-The available SSL ciphers and options depend completely on your environment and thus giving a generic recommendation is not really possible.
+Default SSL configurations by Web servers are often not state-of-the-art and require fine-tuning for an optimal performance and security.
+The available SSL ciphers and options depend completely on your environment, therefore we can't provide a general recommendation.

-We recommend using the Mozilla SSL Configuration Generator to generate a suitable configuration suited for your environment, and the free Qualys SSL Labs Tests gives good guidance on whether your SSL server is correctly configured.
+However, We do recommend using the Mozilla SSL Configuration Generator to generate a configuration suitable for your environment, and the free Qualys SSL Labs Tests gives good guidance on whether your SSL server is correctly configured.